Running a Course

 A large portion of coordinating classes is finding people who are skilled in the topic that be able to teach.

-Ideally, we should be looking for at least two lead teachers per module as well as a number of teaching assistants to help them.
+Ideally, we should be looking for at least two lead trainers per module as well as a number of teaching assistants to help them.

-Before the class, teachers should meet to discuss how they want to prepare for the class.
+Before the class, trainers should meet to discuss how they want to prepare for the class.
 This could include

 They will also want to review all of the content in the lesson to understand how they will deliver it.